gregory-ledenev/Vert.x-EasyRouting/README.md

 converter method's return type.

 The contract for conversion methods:
-- Must be a public method.
+- Must be a public static method.
 - Must accept exactly one parameter: input content that corresponds to the content type defined by annotation.
 - Must be non-void, where the return type defines the object's type to convert to.
 - Must not throw checked exceptions.